-Please also note that matching in the path is case INSENSITIVE by default, but you can switch to case sensitive at any point in the pattern by using the "(?-i)" switch: www.example.com/(?-i)PaTtErN.\ will match only documents whose path starts with PaTtErN in exactly this capitalization.
+Please also note that matching in the path is case INSENSITIVE by default, but you can switch to case sensitive at any point in the pattern by using the "(?-i)" switch: www.example.com/(?-i)PaTtErN. will match only documents whose path starts with PaTtErN in exactly this capitalization.

-7.4.5.
+8.5.
 Actions

 All actions are disabled by default, until they are explicitly enabled somewhere in an actions file.
 Actions are turned on if preceded with a "+", and turned off if preceded with a "-".
-So a "+action" means "do that action", e.g. "+block" means please "block the following URL patterns".
+So a +action means "do that action", e.g. +block means "please block URLs that match the following patterns", and -block means "don't block URLs that match the following patterns, even if +block previously applied."